ashishshah1995/booklist-app-reactjs/README.md

-# Simple React Booklist Application
+# Booklist Application

-A ReactJS project to display the booklist.
-A basic React app to show some of the concepts in ReactJS
+A ReactJS project to display the list of books based on the category.

 ## Live Application Link